 Download our free Mikey resources (below) to support your fundraising, and CLICK HERE for even more resources, including fundraising ideas, templates and guidance.

-If you’d like help supporting Mikey’s campaign, please get in touch with the fundraising team on 0207 284 0800 and email@example.com.
+If you’d like to help supporting Mikey’s campaign, please get in touch with the fundraising team on 0207 284 0800 and firstname.lastname@example.org.